-These Local Civil Rules apply in all civil actions are promulgated pursuant to 28 U.S.C. § 2071 and Fed.
+These Local Civil Rules are promulgated under 28 U.S.C. § 2071 and Fed.
 R. Civ.
-P. proceedings governed by the Federal Rules of Civil Procedure.
-83. They apply in all civil actions and proceedings governed by the Federal Rules of Civil Procedure.
-Each District has, pursuant to 28 U.S.C. § 137, separately adopted Division of Business Rules, that are available on its respective website.
-These Local Civil Rules take effect on [a date thirty days after approval by both Courts] (the "Effective Date") and govern civil actions pending or filed on or after that date.
-For actions pending on the Effective Date, if fewer than fourteen (14) days remain to perform an action governed by these rules, the provisions of the previous Local Rules effective on [date minus 1] shall govern.
+P. 83.
+They apply in all civil actions and proceedings governed by the Federal Rules of Civil Procedure.
+Each district has, under 28 U.S.C. § 137, separately adopted Division of Business Rules that are available on their respective websites.

+These Local Civil Rules take effect on July 1, 2024 (the "Effective Date") and govern actions pending or filed on or after that date.
+For actions pending on the Effective Date, if fewer than 14 days remain to perform an action governed by these Rules, the provisions of the previous Local Rules effective on June 30, 2024 will govern.

-For relevant historical context for this Local Rule, consult the Appendix of Committee Notes.
+For relevant historical context for this local rule, consult the Appendix of Committee Notes.